 Once the countdown has commenced, no mechanic/car may cross between the start grid and pit lane in either direction until the start is underway and all cars have passed.
 A car starting from the pit lane may only join the race when all other competitors have passed the pit exit.

-Officials may call a restart if they deem it necessary nut not after 2 minutes of a final has been completed.
+Officials may call a restart if they deem it necessary.

 The race will be considered complete when all the cars on the track next cross the timing line after the allotted race time has elapsed.
 The car must actually cross the timing line between the track markings to have been deemed to finish the race.
 No car may be pushed over the line.
-Any car that is manually aided over the timing line at ANY time during any race will lose that lap counted.
+Any car that is manually aided over the timing line at ANY time during the race will lose that lap counted.
 Other penalties may apply.
+Drivers who are promoted may have to make a frequency change.

-On completion of their final, drivers should go immediately to a marshal point to relieve the existing marshal.
+On completion of their final, drivers not progressing to the next final should go immediately to a marshal point to relieve the existing marshal.
 No marshal shall leave their point whilst fulfilling their marshalling duties [e.g. to return cars to the pit lane] or at the end of a race until a replacement arrives.
+Marshals should wear the high visibility tabards provided.